 Minister for Industry, Science and Technology Karen Andrews will announce those chosen for Science & Technology Australia’s game-changing program in 2021-22.

 Dr Erin McGillick, who is also an Adjunct Research Fellow in the Department of Obstetrics and Gynaecology at Monash University, is one of 60 brilliant women in science, technology, engineering and mathematics chosen for the acclaimed national program.

 Superstars of STEM was developed to complement and enhance the important work being done to address the systemic barriers and historic biases that contribute to the alarming loss of women and people with diverse backgrounds from STEM careers.

 This program aims to raise the profile of 60 of Australia’s most dynamic women in STEM, to create a national critical mass of strong, visible, relatable and public women who are role models in STEM.

-Science & Technology Australia Chief Executive Officer Misha Schubert said the program gave women in STEM stronger skills and confidence to step into expert commentary roles in the media.
+Science and Technology Australia Chief Executive Officer Misha Schubert said the program gave women in STEM stronger skills and confidence to step into expert commentary roles in the media.